git25hng-try/Technical_.github.io/README.md

 ***The problem***

-As a smart screen user, who spends long hours using smart devices affects my vision, especially over a long time.
+As a smart screen user, who spends long hours using smart devices, blue light rays affects my vision, especially over a long time.
 I could have blurry vision, eaisly lose concentration, increased eye strain and have sleep distortion.

-I am not comfortable wearing eyeglasses always or most of the time to deal with blue rays at these times, also for my children who are 10 years and below who use smart devices alot.
-I don't want their reading habits to be distorted by long exposure to smart screen.
+In addition, I am unable to accurately select font sizes or color temperature that protects my vision at different moments and reduces eye strain.

-I am unable to manually select what screen display protects my vision by accurately displaying text fonts, color temperature and screen brightness at different moments.
+Consequently, I am not comfortable wearing protective ray eyeglasses always or most of the time to deal with blue rays at these times, also for my 10-year old children and below who use smart devices a lot.
+I don't want their reading habits to be distorted from long exposure to smart scree

 ***How does Smart vision care help?***